kbull136/asg-02-instructions/milestone-01.md

 These requirements **cannot** be postponed through the use of Perks:

-- [ ] the site is hosted through Heroku and connected to your GitHub Classroom Assignment
+- [ ] the site is hosted through Heroku

-- [ ] the `README.txt` file contains your name and the Heroku URL you wish me to mark
+- [ ] the code for your site is in the GitHub Classroom repo you accept

-- [ ] the URL provided in the README goes to the Home page (see section below)
+- [ ] the `README.txt` file contains your name and a working link to the Heroku URL you wish me to mark.
+This link must go to the Home page (see that section below).

 ## Perkable Requirements